HomeDirectoriesStartup Directory Listing Launch Strategy

 Startup Directory Listing Launch Strategy

 Did you know?
-According to Y Combinator’s startup directory, startups that strategically list in relevant industry directories see an average 27% increase in qualified lead generation compared to those who don’t.
+According to Y Combinator’s startup directory, startups that list in relevant industry directories see an average 27% increase in qualified lead generation compared to those who don’t.

 When evaluating directories, look beyond vanity metrics like traffic volume.
 A directory with smaller but highly targeted traffic in your niche can deliver better results than a high-traffic general directory.